What is Data Subject Access?

-The Data Protection Act 1998 gives living individuals the right to request access to personal data held on them by organisations.
-This is known as a Subject Access Request (SAR).
+Data protection legislation gives individuals the right to request access to personal data held on them by organisations.
+This is known as a Data Subject Access Request (DSAR).

 What is Personal Data?

 Personal data is defined, in the regulation, is anyone who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural/living person.

 A "Health Record" is any record which consists of information relating to the physical or mental health of a natural person, including the provision of health care services, which reveal information about his or her health status which has been made by or on behalf of a health professional in connection with the care of that individual.